Camper Covers will add years to your Camping Trailer life.

 Protecting your Camping Trailer from the Top Down

-So, what is it about camping trailers that need better protection than a home?
-Let’s start at the top—the camping trailers roof.
+So, what is it about camping trailers that need better protection than a roof from one of the leading Austin contractors, WDR Metal Roofing?
+Well, let’s start at the top-the camping trailers roof.
 Most camping trailers have a membrane roof made of either EPDM rubber or TPO, which is a form of plastic.
 These roofs do a really good job of protecting the trailer from the elements, but only to a point.
 There are aluminum and fiberglass roofs also, but again, they also have their limitations.
 The biggest limitations are the seams, common in every single camping trailer.
 Every mobile structure is, by its very nature, flexible.

 The seams on our camping trailers are the same, and we use flexible sealants at those joints so they can move as the trailer moves.
 Unfortunately, nothing lasts forever, and when these sealants eventually age and fail, they have to be renewed.
 The thing is that they a) last longer if they’re protected from UV and moisture and b) if the seals fail when the camping trailer is covered, no damage occurs, because the seams are protected.
 Not to mention that the highest probability for damage in the northern half of the country is from snow and snow melt water.